Island's Mylke Coffee to start offering single-serve cold brew

-Island’s Mylke Coffee, owned by Shane Case, is in the final stages of preparing its single-serve cold brew bottles to be sold in local convenience stores, as well as at Niko’s Bakery and Cafe in Owensboro.
+Island's Mylke Coffee, owned by Shane Case, is in the final stages of preparing its single-serve cold brew bottles to be sold in local convenience stores, as well as at Niko's Bakery and Cafe on Emory Drive in Owensboro.

 Finalizing the cold brew bottling process has been Mylke's biggest project recently, according to Case.
 He said Niko's should have the new product for sale sometime next week.